strongloop/strongloop.com2/_posts/2018-01-23-advice-on-maintenance-of-loopback-backend.md

 > P.S.
 There is one bug I've never been able to figure out... a "callback has already been called" error that I seem unable to trace in any way or recreate consistently.
 It seems to randomly occur once every minute or so in the logs on production only...
 Do you have any advice how to possibly trace it?
 It doesn't really hurt anything as far as I can tell, but it clutters up the log file.

 In general, this happens when one function invocation calls the callback argument multiple times.
-For example, it can happen when you install multiple even listeners that eventually calls the callback.
+For example, it can happen when you install multiple even listeners that eventually call the callback.
 Let's say you listen for both "close" and "error" events and both events are fired, therefore triggering the callback two times.
 Another common source of this situation is when you forget to return early from your function after calling a callback:

 ```js
 function doSomething(options, cb) {